AV1: History

 Many companies are part of Alliance for Open Media, including Samsung, Vimeo, Microsoft, Netflix, Mozilla, AMD, Nvidia, Intel, ARM, Google, Facebook, Cisco, Amazon, Hulu, VideoLAN, Adobe, and Apple.
 Apple is an AOMedia governing member, although it joined after the formation.
 The management of the AV1 streams has been officially included among the typological videos manageable by Coremedia.

-The first version 0.1.0 of the AV1 reference codec was published on April 7, 2016.
+The first version 0.1.0 of the AV1 reference codec was published on 7 April 2016.
 Although a soft feature freeze came into effect at the end of October 2017, development continued on several significant features.
 The bitstream format, was projected to be frozen in January 2018 but was delayed due to unresolved critical bugs as well as further changes to transformations, syntax, the prediction of motion vectors, and the completion of legal analysis.

-The Alliance announced the release of the AV1 bitstream specification on March 28, 2018, along with a reference, software-based encoder and decoder.
+The Alliance announced the release of the AV1 bitstream specification on 28 March 2018, along with a reference, software-based encoder and decoder.
 On 25 June 2018, a validated version 1.0.0 of the specification was released.

-On January 8, 2019, a validated version 1.0.0 with Errata 1 of the specification was released.
+On 8 January 2019, a validated version 1.0.0 with Errata 1 of the specification was released.

 Martin Smole from AOM member Bitmovin said that the computational efficiency was the greatest remaining challenge after the bitstream format freeze had been completed.
 While working on the format, the encoder was not targeted for production use and speed optimizations were not prioritized.
 Consequently, the early version of AV1 was orders of magnitude slower than existing HEVC encoders.

 Much of the development effort was consequently shifted towards improving the reference encoder.
 In March 2019, it was reported that the speed of the reference encoder had improved greatly and was within the same order of magnitude as encoders for other common formats.

-On January 21, 2021, the MIME type of AV1 was defined as video/AV1.
+On 21 January 2021, the MIME type of AV1 was defined as video/AV1.
 The usage of AV1 using this MIME type is restricted to Real-time Transport Protocol purposes only.

+In 2025, AOMedia was awarded a Technology and Engineering Emmy Award for developing the AV1 specification.

 AV2

-For AV1's 10th birthday, the Alliance for Open Media announced the successor to AV1 called AV2.
+2 years following AV1's release, AOM began development on its successor AV2.
 It is designed to deliver better compression performance, enhanced support for AR, VR and split-screen usage and support for a wider visual quality range.

+On 28 May 2026, it was officially released.